gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 // ... and so on for every attribute name and value
 ```

-The whole token, header and tag name and every attribute, is now one contiguous block of memory:
+The header, tag name, text, and attributes now occupy one contiguous block:

 ```mermaid
 flowchart LR